 Coordinate Geometry.
 One of the most elegant ideas in all of mathematics, is the idea of the coordinate plane.
 Other names include the x-y plane, the rectangular coordinate plane, and the Cartesian plane.
 And that final name is in honor of the person who discovered it, the French mathematician Rene' Descartes.
-Show Transcript
+Read full transcript

 Descartes' brilliant idea began, by simply putting two number lines at right angles to each other.
 So of course we know a number line has whole numbers on it, it has fractions, it has decimals, and it goes on forever in both the positive direction and the negative direction.
 And so what we have here really, are just two number lines crossing.

 The horizontal number line is called the x-axis.
 The vertical number line is called the y-axis.
 And of course each one of them goes on forever.
 Each one of them contains positive whole numbers, negative whole numbers.
 Positive fractions and decimals, negative fractions and decimals.
 The whole nine yards.

 The point where the axis cross, zero on each axis, is called the origin, and that's considered the center of the entire plane.
 Of course, this allows us to indicate the position of any point in the plane, by the x and y-coordinate of the point.
 So for example, we look at this particular point.
 This particular point, is vertically above x = 5.